 No. The grade earned in any course for which transfer credits are sought must be, at a minimum, the equivalent of the School of Law's passing grade of "C."

 What is the maximum number of credits that I can transfer to Duquesne?

 No more than twenty-nine (29) transfer credits will be accepted toward satisfaction of the J.D. degree.
-Please see the Registrar's website for the transfer credit policy.
+Please contact the law school Registrar's Office for the transfer credit policy.